 Federal regulations allow Tyonek residents to participate in traditional hunting of seal and beluga (Delphinapterus leucas) in Cook Inlet.
-The Marine Mammal Protection Act allows NOAA Fisheries to enter cooperative agreements with Alaska Native organizations to conserve marine mammals and comanage subsistence activities, including beluga whale hunts (NOAA Fisheries 2021).
+The Marine Mammal Protection Act allows NOAA Fisheries to enter cooperative agreements with Alaska Native organizations to conserve marine mammals and comanage subsistence activities, including beluga whale hunts (NOAA Fisheries 2020).
 The hunting and use of beluga by the Dena'ina people of upper Cook Inlet, including the village of Tyonek has been documented as an important subsistence resource.
 Sources noted the high value that Cook Inlet Dena'ina placed on beluga products including beluga meat and oil.
 Tyonek residents' level of beluga hunting activity has varied over the years, primarily due to changes in resource availability; however, cultural ties have remained strong (SRBA 2011).
-Decreased beluga population in Cook Inlet have led to the listing of Cook Inlet beluga stocks regenerate by voluntarily agreeing to halt subsistence hunting of the animals in some years.
+Decreased beluga population in Cook Inlet have led to the listing of Cook Inlet belugas under the federal Endangered Species Act.
+In 2007, Tyonek residents joined efforts to help Cook Inlet beluga stocks regenerate by voluntarily agreeing to halt subsistence hunting of the animals in some years.
 Tyonek residents traditionally hunt beluga in Cook Inlet primarily between the Susitna and Beluga rivers, encompassing an area that stretches from Granite Point to Little Susitna River (SRBA 2007).